Romans Part One: Dive

 DIVE INTO ROMANS

-Firstly I want to start with the incredible verses found in Romans that you can build your life upon, some of my favourites are:
+Firstly, here are some incredible verses found in Romans that you can build your life upon…

 Romans 8:28 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

 Romans 12:2 Do not conform to the pattern of this world but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is – his good, pleasing and perfect will.

 Romans 8:1 Therefore, there is now no condemnation for those who are in Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death.

 Romans 8:37 No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.

 As you read Romans, highlight these incredible verses then stop and reflect on them for a while.
 Write in your Bibles what comes into your mind when you reflect on the Scripture and let the Holy Spirit take you on a Bible adventure.
 I love Bible adventures, this is when I get lost in my thoughts meditating and thinking over just one verse in the Bible, sometimes I get stuck meditating on just one word – grace, love, unity.
 It brings the Bible alive, it transforms and renews my thinking.
 Don’t forget to write your thoughts all over your Bible, engage in it and let it transform your life.
 Try it today as you venture into Romans.